top of page

 The 1862 Toledo Riot

 Toledo's history is filled with stories of industrial growth and the struggles that accompanied it.
-One particularly tumultuous chapter unfolded in 1862, during the Civil War.
-Known as the Toledo Riot, this violent conflict between Black and Irish residents was sparked by economic strife, racial tension, and labor disputes—most notably a dock workers' strike that pitted these communities against each other.
+One particularly tumultuous chapter unfolded in 1862 during the Civil War.
+Known as the Toledo Riot, this violent conflict between African American and white residents was sparked by economic strife, racial tension, and labor disputes—most notably a dock workers' strike that pitted these communities against each other.

 The Setting: A Divided City

-In the mid-19th century, Toledo’s docks were critical to the city's economy.
-The labor force was composed largely of Irish immigrants, many who arrived in the area decades earlier to build the canals.
+In the mid-19th century, Toledo's docks were critical to the city's economy.
+The labor force was mainly composed of Irish immigrants, many of whom had arrived decades earlier to build the canals.
 The Irish relied on these jobs to support their families.
-However, when dock workers went on strike in 1862 to protest low wages and poor working conditions, local businesses and dock owners sought alternative labor sources.
-They turned to African Americans, many of whom were newly arrived in Toledo, seeking freedom and opportunities away from the South.
+However, when dock workers went on strike in July of 1862 to protest low wages, local businesses and dock owners sought alternative labor sources.
+In addition to white replacement workers, they turned to African Americans; many were newly arrived in Toledo, seeking freedom and opportunities away from the South, and others were longtime stevedores and pilots who had worked on the Great Lakes for decades.
+At the time, less than 300 blacks were living in Toledo.

 The riot began as tensions boiled over in the streets near the docks.
-What started as arguments and small scuffles quickly escalated into a large-scale clash.
-Irish dock workers and their supporters attacked Black workers and their families, accusing them of undercutting wages and siding with the dock owners.
-The Irish workers attempted
+What started as arguments and minor scuffles quickly escalated into a large-scale clash.
+Irish dock workers and their white supporters attacked African American workers and their families, accusing them of undercutting wages and siding with the dock owners.
+After black workers began to defend themselves, the white mob attempted to drive all blacks from the city and discourage further African American migration.

 The Aftermath: A Fractured Community

-While the riot did not result in significant fatalities, it left deep scars on Toledo’s communities.
-The event highlighted how economic instability and systemic inequities could exacerbate divisions between groups that might otherwise have been allies.
+The Toledo Riot of 1862 left deep scars on Toledo's communities.
+The event highlighted how economic instability and systemic inequities could exacerbate divisions between groups.
 For the Irish workers, the loss of jobs to strikebreakers—whether intentional or not—fueled resentment.
 For African Americans, the violence served as a grim reminder of the hostility they faced in their pursuit of freedom and equality.
+The Irish workers were not alone in this stain on Toledo's history—this was a full on race riot fueled by what some called "Negrophobia."
+While white Toledoans were united in suppressing the South's rebellion, they were deeply divided about emancipation, as was much of the North.
+That same summer, white violence against blacks was also reported in Cincinnati, Chicago, and New Albany, New York.

-In the years that followed, Toledo worked to heal from this episode, but the riot remains a stark example of how economic and racial tensions crossed paths during a transformative period in American history.
+In the years that followed, Toledo slowly worked to heal from this episode.
+Still, the riot remains a stark example of how economic and racial tensions crossed paths during a transformative period in American history.

 Explore Toledo's Stories with Holy Toledo History